kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 * <a href="#loading">loading data</a>
 * <a href="#viewing">viewing data</a>

 Many of these objects are interfaces, permitting multiple implementations, each with different functionality.
-The current release contains an implementation of each of these components for the Hadoop FileSystem abstraction (found in the org.kitesdk.data.filesystem package), for Hive (found in the org.kitesdk.data.hcatalog package), and for HBase.
+The current release contains an implementation of each of these components for the Hadoop `FileSystem` abstraction, for Hive, and for HBase.

-While, in theory, any implementation of Hadoop’s FileSystem abstract class is supported by the Kite Data module, only the local and HDFS filesystem implementations are tested and officially supported.
+While, in theory, any implementation of Hadoop’s `FileSystem` abstract class is supported by the Kite Data module, only the local and HDFS filesystem implementations are tested and officially supported.

 ### Entities